-Mind Hidden Switches in the Mind Experience may contribute to mental illness in a surprising way: by causing "epigenetic" changes—ones that turn genes on or off without altering the genes themselves By Eric J. Nestler Photograph by Plamen Petkov Matt is a history teacher. his twin brother, greg, is a drug addict.
+Mind Hidden Switches in the Mind Experience may contribute to mental illness in a surprising way: by causing "epigenetic" changes—ones that turn genes on or off without altering the genes themselves By Eric J. Nestler THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Photograph by Plamen Petkov Matt is a history teacher. his twin brother, greg, is a drug addict.
 (Their names have been changed to protect their anonymity.)
 Growing up in the Boston area, both boys did well in high school: they were strong students in the classroom and decent athletes on the field, and they got along with their peers.
 Like many young people, the brothers snuck the occasional beer or cigarette and experimented with marijuana.
 Then, in college, they tried cocaine.
 For Greg, the experience derailed his life.
 At first, he was able to function normally—attending classes and maintaining connections with friends.
 But soon the drug became all-important.
 Greg dropped out of school and took on a series of menial jobs in retail and fast-food joints.
 He rarely held a position for more than a month or two, generally getting fired for missing too much work or for arguing with customers and co-workers.
 His behavior became increasingly erratic—sometimes violent—and he was arrested repeatedly for stealing to support his habit.
 Multiple efforts at treatment failed, and by the time the courts sent Greg, then 33 years old, to a psychiatric hospital for evaluation, he was destitute and homeless: disowned by his family and a prisoner of his addiction.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2013 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $7.99 Add To Cart Print + DigitalAll Access $99.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.